olxbr/metrics-server-exporter/README.md

   * NAMES_BLACKLIST
     * A list of names from pods, containers or namespaces to exclude from metrics.
+  * NAMESPACE_WHITELIST
+    * A list of namespace to scrape from this way you can create namespaced rolebinding instead of cluster binding. ( quite useful for larger clusters ) ( default : '' (all namespaces))
+  * LABEL_SELECTOR
+    * A list of Label Selectors.
 ### Options

   * --insecure-tls